lukeSky3434/wunder-ground-god/README.md

 # WunderGroundGod
-Access live logs of devises using the Wunder Ground API and sends the values to an influx db
+Access live logs of devices using the Wunder Ground API and sends the values to an influx db

 # Description